Baltimore County Department of Health

 Services are provided in the recipients' home by an approved Personal Care Provider (PDF) under the supervision of a Registered Nurse Case Monitor.
 The cost of these services is covered by the Maryland Medical Assistance Program.

-For more information regarding the Medical Assistance Personal Care Services Program, call 410-887-3485, Monday to Friday between 8:30 a.m. to 4:30 p.m. or send an email to email@example.com.
+For more information regarding the Medical Assistance Personal Care Services Program, call 410-887-3485, Monday through Friday, from 8:30 a.m. to 4:30 p.m. or send an email to firstname.lastname@example.org.

 Become a Personal Care Provider